Jack Hunt School

 Jack Hunt School, officially Jack Hunt School Language College, is a co-educational secondary school and sixth form located in Netherton in the city of Peterborough in the United Kingdom.
 Students are aged 11 (Year 7) to 18 (Year 13).
 Refurbishment of the premises, as part of the Peterborough Secondary School Review, increased the capacity by one form of entry in each year group, with a similar increase in the sixth form, amounting to around an extra 175 places.

 History

+The school was founded in 1969, initially admitting children aged 11-16.
+In 1975, the school added a sixth form.